jinhqian/L645_Project/README.md

 ## :smiling_face_with_three_hearts: Conclusion

-In this project, we attempted to combine different word embedding methods with deep learning techniques to find out which combination gives us the best performance.
+In this project, we attempted to combine different word embedding methods with deep learning techniques to find out the combination that gives us the best performance.
 According to the comparison, we concluded that **GloVe + LSTM** gave us the highest F1 score.
-In terms of best performance in detecting hate speech and offensive language, we found that  **GloVe + Weighted GRU** detects the most hate speech corretly in tweets, and **Word2Vec + Simple RNN** detects the most offensive language corretly in tweets.
+In terms of best performance in detecting hate speech and offensive language, we found that  **GloVe + Weighted GRU** detects the largest number of hate speech corretly, and **Word2Vec + Simple RNN** detects the largest number of offensive language corretly.
 Therefore, we could change and deciede which combination to use depending on the goal of our study.

 Thank you!